CTE REMAINS FOCUSED ON STUDENT EXCELLENCE AND ACHIEVEMENT

 These activities may include work-based or worksite learning experiences.

-STUDENT ORGANIZATIONS: Students technical skills as well as their academic skills are strengthen by participating in the CTE student organizations.
-Students participate at the district, state, and national levels; and they have been successful at all three levels.
+STUDENT ORGANIZATIONS: Students technical skills as well as their academic skills are strengthen by participating in national CTE student organizations.
+Students participate at the district, state, and national levels; and Ann Arbor students have been successful at all three levels.